-- 6. Terms that are defined in Prudential Standard APS 001 Definitions appear in bold the first time they are used in this Prudential Standard. - 7.
+- 6. Terms that are defined in Prudential Standard CPS 001 Defined terms appear in bold the first time they are used in this Prudential Standard. - 7.
 Where this Prudential Standard provides for APRA to exercise a power or discretion, this power or discretion will be exercised in writing.

-8. In this Prudential Standard, unless the contrary intention appears, a reference to an Act, Regulations, or Prudential Standard is a reference to the Act, Regulations or Prudential Standard as in force from time to time.
+8. In this Prudential Standard, unless the contrary intention appears, a reference to an Act, Regulations, Prudential Standard or Reporting Standard is a reference to the instrument as in force from time to time.